-On the Job Training - GE200/GE201/GE202
+On the Job Training

-Fifth Block Only Grade Level: 12
+Fifth Hour Only Grade Level: 12

-This unique program allows students the opportunity to make their job part of the classroom experience.
-Students complete online assignments to meet vocational seminar requirements for OJT.
-Students leave school to work at their place of employment.
-Students are required to work on average of at least 10 hours/week and upload paystubs to the OJT Google Classroom.
-On-the-Job Training focuses on 21^{st} century success skills students need to develop and practice to successfully transition from school into the workforce.
+Description: On the Job Training allows students to make their job a part of their classroom experience.
+Students are excused from school for 5th hour to go to work and must complete online assignments to meet vocational seminar requirements.
+All students are required to work an average of 10 hours per week, proven by submitting W2 pay stubs as assignments.
+On the Job Training focuses on 21st century success skills that students need to develop and practice to successfully transition from school into the workforce.
+Students who continue this course more than 1 trimester will see vocational seminar requirements become more involved and career focused.